 • Nutritionist – by medical order according to the patient’s need.

-Equipment, Medical Supplies
+Equipment, Medical Supplies and Covered Medications

 The durable medical equipment within the scope of coverage must be ordered by the physician and in accordance to the patient’s needs to relieve and manage his condition.
 Delivery will be prioritized according to the date it was ordered.